Resolution on Amendments to Indemnification Resolution

-WHEREAS, on June 20, 1991, the Board adopted a Resolution amending the 1971 Indemnification Resolution, clarifying that the 1971 Resolution was not intended to apply to internal University dispute resolution procedures; and
+WHEREAS, on June 20, 1991, the Board adopted a Resolution amending the 1971 Indemnification Resolution; and

-NOW, THEREFORE, BE IT RESOLVED, that the Resolutions of 1971 and 1991 are hereby amended and adopted to read:
+NOW, THEREFORE, BE IT RESOLVED, that the Indemnification Resolutions of 1971, 1991, and 2014 are hereby amended and adopted to read:

 A. Definitions.